mre/endler.dev/content/2024/be-simple/index.md

 My goal is not to have as few possessions as possible -- I own a lot -- but to lead a simple life.
 I'll happily buy things if they make my life simpler.
-The last big life improvement were a robot vacuum cleaner (four years ago) and an automated cat toilet (two years ago).
+The last big life improvements were a robot vacuum cleaner (four years ago) and an automated cat toilet (two years ago).
 If I decide to buy something I make sure it's the absolute best I can afford.
 (My rule is actually "don't buy shit".)
 For example, I spent a ridiculous amount on the best laptop I could buy.